 A: Acidity refers to the ability to donate H⁺ ions; pH is a numerical scale that quantifies how many H⁺ ions are present in a solution.

 Acids are everywhere, from the citrus on your breakfast plate to the industrial cleaners that keep factories running.
 Knowing that an acid is essentially a proton‑donor helps demystify its behavior—whether it’s corroding metal, brightening a dish, or cleaning a stubborn stain.
-With a few safety steps and practical tricks, you can handle acids confidently, whether you’re a curious homeowner or a budding chemist Simple, but easy to overlook..
+With a few safety steps and practical tricks, you can handle acids confidently, whether you’re a curious homeowner or a budding chemist But it adds up..